aws-ia/taskcat/README.md

         ├── sample-cloudformation-project-novpc.template
         └── sample-cloudformation-project-withvpc.template <- Second version on template that will create a vpc with the workload

-### Step 2 Building a json input file
+### Step 2 Building a json input file using taskcat-tokens
-The example below shows an input file for a stack that requires four parameters `KeyPair`,`InstanceType`, `AvailablityZones` and `Password`
+The example below shows an input file for a stack that requires seven parameters `KeyPairName`,`InstanceType`, `AvailablityZones`, `RandomString`, `RandomNumbers`, `GenerateUUID` and `Password`

-Note: you can auto generate values at runtime using special tokens (see example below).
+Note: you can auto generate values at runtime using `taskcat runtime injection` (see example below).
 > The following json will evaluate

 #### From:

 ```
 [{
-    "ParameterKey": "KeyPair",
+    "ParameterKey": "KeyPairName",
-    "ParameterValue": "mykey"
+    "ParameterValue": "tonynv"
 }, {
     "ParameterKey": "InstanceType",
     "ParameterValue": "t2.small"